Hunter S. Thompson went across the desert while on his infamous quest to find the American Dream but he didn’t go to

-Instead, you can pay $11 for a fatty, viking-sized leg of meat from some unidentified, genetically-modified beast or do as we did and pay $8 for a “taco” that would send any sensible Mexican running proactively to the toilet.
+Instead, you can pay $11 for a fatty, viking-sized leg of meat from some unidentified, genetically-modified fowl or do as we did and pay $8 for a “taco” that would send any sensible Mexican running proactively to the toilet.

 To Disney’s credit, however, I did observe a completely new trend: fresh fruit was available everywhere.
 Maybe they’ve been criticized by health groups or think that a few apples will reverse a mountain of bad food karma, but alongside yesterday’s corn dogs sold at street carts, a plate of apples was always available.

 While paying $1.50 for a sun-shriveled apple isn’t exactly a bargain, at least the option is there.

 I half expected a tracking device to be inserted into our arms.
 Somewhere in a database (undoubtedly shared by the FBI, Satan, and Disney) our fingerprints sit quietly awaiting whatever New World Order the Mouse decides to enact.

 So, in the end, I received a healthy new perspective, some great memories, and a decent sunburn for my 15-hour, ninety-dollar adventure at Disney’s Magic Kingdom.

 Among the masses of unconscious kids and tired parents, we stumbled wearily out of the park at closing time to find the Mazda.